Avicted/monty_hall_problem_hip/README.md

 ## Overview

-This program simulates the classic Monty Hall problem, allowing you to choose between "stay" and "switch" strategies and run millions or billions of iterations efficiently on your GPU.
+This program simulates the classic Monty Hall problem, generalized to **N doors**.
+You can choose between "stay" and "switch" strategies and run millions or billions of iterations efficiently on your GPU.
 It uses HIP for portability across AMD and NVIDIA GPUs.

 ## Features

 - Fast GPU simulation using HIP and hipRAND
 - Supports both "stay" and "switch" strategies
+- Configurable number of doors (N) via command-line
 - Configurable number of iterations via command-line
 - Reports win/loss rates and total runtime
 - Robust error handling and resource management